Zeteox/ynov-java-2025/README.md

 Create a Java program that reads a file and prints its content.
 The file must be created by yourself and contain some text.

 Add a class "ReadFile" in the package.

 Update the methods to create a folder that contains multiples files and read all the files in the folder.

 #### 5. Writing files

 Create a Java program that reads a file and write its content in another file.
 The reading file must be created by yourself and contain some text.
 The output file must be created by the program, don't forget to close the file after writing.

 #### 6. Palindrome

 Create a Java program that reads a word from the user and prints if this word is a palindrome or not.
 A palindrome is a word that reads the same backward as forward.

 Add a class "Palindrome" in the package.

 #### 7. Rock Paper Scissors game

 Create a Java program that plays the Rock Paper Scissors game.
 The program should ask the user to choose between Rock, Paper, and Scissors.
 Then the program should randomly choose one of the three options and print the result.

 Put all the classes (records, enums, classes, etc.) in the package `fr.ynov.java.game`.

 Try to separate the logic of the game from the main class.
 Use class attributes to store the game state.

 It can also be interested to have a Player class that contains the name and the score of the player.
 It can be useful to ask the user to enter his name at the beginning of the game.

 Write a beautiful code with comments, good structure, good naming methods, good visibility, etc.

 Bonus : you can save the best score in a file and read it at the beginning of the game.
 Like a leaderboard.

+## Mini-Project - A car rental system

+For this project, create your classes into the `fr.ynov.java.car` package.
+You should respect the Java naming conventions and the best practices (avoid public fields, use getters and setters when needed, etc.).

+Commit and push your code as soon as possible to keep track of your work (and avoid losing it).
+Use abstract classes, interfaces, enums, etc. when needed or when you think it's a good idea.

+### 1. VehicleType Enum

+Create an enum `VehicleType` that contains the following values:
+- `SEDAN`
+- `SUV`
+- `SPORT`
+- `TRUCK`
+- `VAN`

+### 2. Vehicle Class

+Create a class `Vehicle` with the following attributes:
+- `plate` (String)
+- `brand` (String or Brand enum if you want to create it)
+- `model` (String)
+- `type` (VehicleType)
+- `year` (int)

+### 3. Truck, Van, SportCar, Sedan, SUV Classes

+Create classes that extends the `Vehicle` class for each type of vehicle.
+You should call a super constructor with the attributes of the vehicle.

+### 4. Rentable Interface

+Create an interface `Rentable` with the following methods:
+- `double getDailyPrice()` that returns the daily price of the vehicle

+Makes the `Vehicle` class implement the `Rentable` interface.
+This will force you to implement the `getDailyPrice` method in each concrete `Vehicle` class.

+### 5. Renting System

+Create a class `RentingSystem` that manages the renting of vehicles.

+The class should contain a List of vehicles that can be rented (= fleet).

+We should be able to manage the fleet of vehicles (add, remove, update) and rent a vehicle.

+We should be able to display the list of available vehicles and the list of rented vehicles.

+We should be able to rent a vehicle for a given number of days and calculate the total price of the rent.

+In this class, you can create a main method to test your code (init the system, classes, adding vehicles, renting vehicles, etc.).

+### 6. Advanced

+Add a new Customer class that contains the name, the age, and the driver license of the customer.
+Each customer can rent a vehicle on given dates, but can only have 1 vehicle at a time.
+Add a method to the RentingSystem to rent a vehicle with a customer.

+For each vehicle, add a list of dates where the vehicle is rented.
+For each customer or given customer, be able to retrieve the list of rented vehicles and the total price of the rent.
+As each vehicle has it's plate, you can set a status for the vehicle (rented or not) and update it when the vehicle is rented.
+The system should not allow 2 vehicles to have the same plate.

+With Scanner, updates your main method (maybe it's preferable to create a new class for the main method) to display a menu to the user to interact with the system.
+The user should be able to add a vehicle, rent a vehicle, display the list of vehicles, etc.